Parascythe42/unraid-app_anaconda3/README.md

-# unraid-app_anaconda3
+# Anaconda3 for Unraid

-Default template for Anaconda3
+This template install Anaconda 3 based on the official [container](https://hub.docker.com/r/continuumio/anaconda3) on Dockerhub: